GitLiveApp/GitLive/_docs/setup.md

 As an Administrator, you need to grant access to the desired repositories you want to use the GitLive plugin/extension with.
 This requires installing the GitLive app on your organization level or account level.

-Proceed to the [setup guide for administrators](/docs/admin) to install the GitLive app on your repository hosting service.
+If you are using a cloud repository hosting service (e.g. Github), proceed to the [setup guide for administrators (Cloud Repository Hosting)](/docs/admin) to install the GitLive app on your repository hosting service.
+If you are using a self-hosted repository, proceed to the [setup guide for administrators (Self-Hosted Repository)](/docs/admin-self-hosted)

 After installing the GitLive app on your repository hosting service, ask your team members to install the plugin in their respective IDEs and authenticate with GitLive as shown in the [setup guide for team members](/docs/teammember).